Blanc-Sablon: Geography

 The estuary of the Brador River and Blanc-Sablon River has a lagoon designated barachois, separated from the sea by sand or gravel.
 Seawater enters at high tide.

 The Blanc-Sablon archipelago is located off the coasts of the villages of Blanc-Sablon and Brador and includes Long Island, Lazy Island, Basin Island, Island of the Parrots, Wood Island and Greenly, housing the Bird Sanctuary of Brador Bay.

 The municipality of Blanc-Sablon has several land protrusions into the Gulf of St. Lawrence; from east to west, they are Point Saint-Charles, Morel's Point, Lazy Point, Hunting Point, "À la Barque" Point, Cape Crow and Point Jones.

+Time zone

+Blanc Sablon is located in the Atlantic Time Zone (Atlantic Standard Time or AST).
+The offset of the applicable time relative to UTC is -04:00 In accordance with the applicable time and longitude, the average solar noon in Blanc Sablon occurs at 11:48.
+Blanc Sablon is the only village where local time coincides with zone time.

 Climate

 Blanc-Sablon experiences a subarctic climate (Köppen climate classification Dfc).
 It has short, cool summers, and very long and snowy winters: the mean snowfall is 375.3 cm.
 Although its latitude is only 51 degrees north, and its climate is tempered by the Atlantic Ocean, it experiences a much colder climate than other localities at the same latitude due to the cold Labrador Current.
 For example, London, England, on the same latitude, has an annual mean that is nearly 10 C-change milder, and inland Calgary, despite being around 1,050 m above sea level, is still almost 4 C-change warmer despite recording extreme minima about 11 C-change colder.